seansfkelley/react-layered-chart/API.md

 - `shouldZoom?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event should be used for zooming.
 - `shouldPan?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event constitutes the beginning of a pan gesture.
 - `shouldBrush?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event constitutes the beginning of a brush (selection) gesture.
 - `onZoom?(factor, anchorBias)`: fired when the user performs a legal zoom gesture.
-See `zoomRange` for an explanation of the parameters.
+See `zoomInterval` for an explanation of the parameters.
 - `onPan?(logicalUnits)`: fired when the user moves their mouse during a legal pan gesture.
-- `onBrush?(logicalUnitRange?)`: fired when the user moves their mouse during a legal brush gesture.
+- `onBrush?(logicalUnitInterval?)`: fired when the user moves their mouse during a legal brush gesture.
 Called with `null` if the selection is cleared.
 - `onHover?(logicalPosition)`: fired when the user hovers over the chart.
 - `zoomSpeed?`: a constant factor to adjust the sensitivity of the zooming gesture for different scroll velocities.